 - Look into a specialty wheelchair.
 Some wheelchairs allow you to tilt them, which can relieve pressure.

 - Select cushions or a mattress that relieves pressure.
-Use cushions or a special mattress to relieve pressure and help ensure your body is well-positioned.
+Use cushions or a special mattress to relieve pressure and help ensure that your body is well positioned.
 Do not use doughnut cushions, as they can focus pressure on surrounding tissue.

 - Adjust the elevation of your bed.
 If your bed can be elevated at the head, raise it no more than 30 degrees.
 This helps prevent shearing.